Seth-Mazer/MyLA/README.md

 - Vector Projections
 - And more utility functions (e.g. getCol, isSquare, etc.)

+---

+# Design

+MyLA uses a flattened row-major storage, chosen specifically for cache locality.
+Certain design choices are made to maximize numerical stability, and minimize unnecessary memory allocations.
+For example, in both LU and QR, MyLA overwrites A with packed factorizations, thus there is no additional L, U, Q, R or Householder vectors, stored in memory.
+Everything needed out of, or from, the factorizations can be extracted, or implicitly calculated on the fly.

+---
 # Example #1: Solving Ax = B, via LU

 ```cpp